toruhjp/asia/README.md

 Do I like it?
 Do I want to do it?
 No.

-You are going to where you can be of help.
+You are just going to where you can be of help.

 OK.